KeithBremer/syllabus/db/week-1/lesson.md

 ### Why do we need them?

 In the past few weeks, you stored and retrieved data using files.
 This is fine for simple data but it can quickly become an issue as your application becomes more complex and needs to store and manipulate more complicated data.
 For example, imagine you want to develop the next biggest hotel booking application.
 You will need to store the list of hotels available for booking somewhere, and as you add more features, you will need to save users information, the reviews they post for each hotel, but also the bookings each user makes.
 You can see that the data you need to handle can become very complicated, especially when you need to consider that data are not static, as they can be updated or deleted.
-To work more effectively with data, we can then use a database, which present the following benefits:
+To work more effectively with data, we can then use a database, which presents the following benefits:

 - A database defines a structure for your data and the relationships between entities
 - A database provides convenient and performant ways to safely store and retrieve data